 School of Mechanical and Aerospace Engineering, Oklahoma State University

 We are developing advanced computational methods for nonlinear dynamical systems driven by multiscale and multiphysics processes.
 The systems studied in our lab range from engineering flows to geophysical flows with different levels of complexities.
 There is an emphasis on modeling and analysis of turbulent flows across a variety of spatial and temporal scales.
 Our current efforts are centered in the development of Hybrid Analysis and Modeling (HAM) approaches in LES and ROM frameworks.
 Integrating different ways of physics-based and machine learning/data-driven modeling approaches, we advocate hybrid modeling approaches for emerging digital twin technologies, and exploit our HAM framework that embraces flexibility to use most effective tools depending on the problem and its challenges.
-A unifying research thrust in our group is to emphasize closure modeling analogy between large eddy simulation (LES) and reduced order modeling (ROM) approaches.

 Hybrid Analysis and Modeling (HAM)